 Established in 1794 and a pioneer in opportunities for women and minorities.
 True to our Presbyterian roots, we strive to develop citizens distinguished by academic excellence, public service and high moral character.

-Tusculum College provides a liberal arts education in a Judeo-Christian and civic arts environment with pathways for career preparation, personal development and civic engagement.
+Tusculum University provides a comprehensive education in a Judeo-Christian environment, grounded in a civic, liberal, and medical arts curriculum with pathways for career preparation, personal development and civic engagement.

 885 undergraduates from 36 states and 19 countries.
 Ready to make a difference in their lives and the lives of others.